-Adding an emphasis to a program of study typically requires completion of more than two years in field placement sites.
-For example, a combination of a specialization in School Counseling and an emphasis in College Counseling will mean that students need to have field placements in two of three school settings (elementary, middle, and high school), and one year in a college setting.
+Adding an emphasis to a program of study often requires more than two years of internship.
+For example, a combination of a specialization in School Counseling and an emphasis in College Counseling will mean that students need to have field placements in two of three school settings elementary, middle and/or high school, and one year in a college setting.
 This cannot be accomplished in two years.
-Another example: A combination of a specialization in

-Marriage Family Child Counseling and an emphasis in School Counseling will mean that students will need to satisfy the field requirements for the MFT specialization and for the emphasis in School Counseling.
+Another example: A combination of a specialization in Marriage Family Child Counseling and an emphasis in School Counseling will mean that students will need to satisfy the field requirements for the MFT specialization and for the emphasis in School Counseling.
 For those adding the CMHC emphasis, you must meet with the CMHC coordinator and your advisor to obtain an approved CMHC site that positions students for obtaining their LPCC.
-Some combinations of specialization and emphasis do not require a third year of internship provided both specialization and emphasis hours are met in the two years of internships (e.g., College Counseling and Career Counseling).
+Some combinations of specialization and emphasis may not require a third year of internship as long as both specialization and emphasis hours can be met (and approved) within the two years of internships (e.g., College Counseling and Career Counseling).
 It is important to consider the requirements of each of the areas of specialization and the requirements of each emphasis when adding programs of study.

 Students completing an emphasis complete the specialization coursework for that emphasis in addition to any core courses required by the emphasis that are not already required by the specialization.